moondance-labs/tanssi-docs/learn/tanssi/included-templates.md

 ![Using Templates to Speed Up the Developmet Process](/images/learn/tanssi/templates/templates-1.webp)

-The two included templates are *Baseline Appchain Template* and *Baseline EVM Template*, which are presented in the following sections.
+The two included templates are *Baseline appchain template* and *Baseline EVM Template*, which are presented in the following sections.

 ### Baseline Appchain Template {: #baseline-appchain-template }